 How it Works

-How is this discussion series different than others?
-While we will root our conversations in The Charleston Syllabus, this is not a book discussion group.
+How is this dialogue series different than others?
+While we will root our dialogues in text from The Charleston Syllabus: Reading on Race, Racism and Racial Violence, as well as other text-based source materials, THIS IS NOT A BOOK DISCUSSION.
 Nor is it a lecture series.

 Click here to here to learn more about Civic Reflection Dialogue.

 We greatly appreciate RSVP's so we can plan accordingly.
 Please RSVP no later than the 11:59 pm the Friday before each Sunday session.
 Due to the nature of online dialogues, we will not be able to allow entry those participants in that arrive after 3:15 pm.